CoqHott/univalent_parametricity/readme.md

 ## directory ./translation/

 * Translation.v is a file showing the correctness of the univalent parametricity translation (Fig 3) using a deep embedding

-## directory ./proof-universe-with-hott-lib/

-* UR_Type.v defines the univalent relation on the universe and shows, without any admit, that it satisfies the fundamental property.
-As explained above, this requires an advanced part of the HoTT library so it has not been merged within the main development.